Pregnancy & Acupuncture

 ACUPUNCTURE AND GYNAECOLOGY

-In Chinese medicine a dynamic balance between yin and yang and a smooth flow of qi is necessary for health.
+In Chinese medicine, a dynamic balance between yin and yang and a smooth flow of qi is necessary for health.
 Chinese medicine recognises a strong link between the reproductive system and the mind and emotions, and it follows that anxiety and stress can contribute to menstrual problems and infertility.

 EFFECTS OF ACUPUNCTURE

 Acupuncture promotes the circulation of blood in the pelvic cavity, enhancing uterine blood flow and the quality of the uterine lining.
 Acupuncture is said to help regulate and balance hormone levels to improve the function of the ovaries, producing better quality eggs and greater numbers of follicles.
-At the same time acupuncture treatment is very relaxing and can reduce stress and anxiety and assists in lessening the side effects of some drugs used in IVF.
+At the same time, acupuncture treatment is very relaxing and can reduce stress and anxiety and assists in lessening the side effects of some drugs used in IVF.
 Certain acupuncture points keep the uterus in a state of normal relaxation.

-Beneficial results have been reported from combining acupuncture treatment with IVF and include increased number of follicles, thickened uterine lining and increased number of embryos, resulting in greater chances of pregnancy.
+Beneficial results have been reported from combining acupuncture treatment with IVF and include an increased number of follicles, thickened uterine lining and increased number of embryos, resulting in greater chances of pregnancy.
 Other gynaecological problems can also benefit from the enhanced pelvic blood flow, improved ovarian function and balanced hormone levels that can result from acupuncture treatment.
 An irregular menstrual cycle can become more regular, period pain reduced, and premenstrual disorders relieved.

 TREATMENT